vrabbi-backstage/backstack-demo/docs/end-to-end/lab-guide.md

 Backstage has a new capability since Backstage 1.40, allowing us to turn Backstage into a remote MCP server, supporting both SSE (deprecated) and Streamable HTTP protocols.
 This capability also supports the MCP OAuth specification, supporting dynamic client registration.
 This allows us to expose backstage plugin capabilities as MCP tools in an aggregated MCP server provided by backstage, and for the same auth and RBAC which is configured in Backstage the portal to also be enforced in our MCP interface to Backstage!

 In this demo einvironment we have included a few plugins which implement the new MCP tool capabilities which we can test in this environment.

+The bellow instructions will require your GitHub user to have copilot enabled (the free tier is ok).
+If you prefer to use a different tool, Cursor can also work and you just need to add the details mentioned bellow into your MCP configuration in Cursor.
+The same is true for Claude code as well.

 ### View configuration
 In your environment you can navigate to the relevant MCP config file located [here](../../.vscode/mcp.json)